How to make a Scatter Plot

 Optionally, you can decide to add data labels to your scatter graph.

 To do this, click on the chart, select the little green plus sign, and select Data Labels.
 The data labels appear in the chart.
 Right-click one of them and select Format Data Labels.
-A dialog box will appear on the right side of the screen.

-In my humble opinion, there are only three options here that are worth considering:
+There are only three options here that are worth considering:

 1. Series Name